-- c.
-Members should consider whether the person might be willing to voluntarily receive treatment. - d. e-i.
+- i.
+Officers may choose to strategically de-escalate or disengage to avoid resorting to physical force when the danger to the person in crisis by self-harming is no longer imminent and the person has not committed a serious or violent crime. - i.
+Officers should only consider using this technique when it is safe and prudent to do so. - The transport hold allows the person to be transported to a hospital and held until they are evaluated.
+After the evaluation, the hospital may release the person or place them under a 72-hour hold. - d.
 The member has the authority to sign a transport hold based on the factors above, but may also assist in executing a transport hold that is written by a health officer (on or off-site) and presented to the member.
-When a member police officer responds to a health officer's call to assist in transporting a person, the member should verify that the health officer should identify themselves to the police officers as is qualified under the statute to write a transport hold.
-If the member believes that enforcing the transport hold may result in an unreasonable risk to the person, the public or members, or that the required elements do not apply, they may decline to assist. - ii.
-If the transport hold order is written by a health officer (on or off-site) and presented to a police officer, the police officer may assist in executing the transport hold. - iii.
-Officers also have the authority to sign a transport hold, based on the factors set out above. - e. d.
-The member police officer shall complete the Application by Peace Officer for Emergency Evaluation Form (MP-9094), also known as the MPD "transport hold" form, when taking a person into custody under MN Statute section 253B.051 subd.
-1 and transporting the person to a health care facility for evaluation. - i.
-The form can be found on MPD's internal site City Talk under Forms. - ii.
-The form can be completed online but must be printed for distribution.
+When a police officermember responds to a health officer's call to assist in transporting a person, the member should verify that the health officer should identify themselves to the police officers as a qualified under the statute to write a transport hold.
+If the member believes that enforcing the transport hold may result in an unreasonable risk to the person, the public or members, or that the required elements do not apply, they may decline with supervisor approval. - If the transport hold order is written by a health officer (on or off-site) and presented to a police officer, the police officer may assist in executing the transport hold. - i.
+Officers also have the authority to sign a transport hold, based on the factors set out above. - d.e.
+The police officermember shall complete the Application by Peace Officer for Emergency Evaluation Form (MP-9094), also known as the MPD "transport hold"

+form, when taking a person into custody under MN Statute section 253B.051 Ssubd.
+1 and transporting the person to a health care facilityhospital for evaluation.